backupbrew/switchbrew/Creport.md

 All other events (`USER_BREAK`, etc) don't store any extra data except type and address.

-After it has fetched all events.

-If it didn't encounter `USER_BREAK` it constructs an error report:
+After it has fetched all events, if it didn't encounter `USER_BREAK` it constructs an error report:

   - Field10: (String) Error-code string formatted with ["%04d-%04d"](Error%20codes.md "wikilink").